nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Select Specified RefSeq

-Step 9: Filter species datasets to get a gene of interest and save to a file.
+Step 9: Filter species datasets to get a gene of interest and save to a csv file.

 ```Python
 # This function is called twice (1 per different species)